thezimmee/bones/README.md

     [ ] Convert images to base64
     [ ] Images sprites
     [ ] Automatically push static assets embedded in HTML directly to CDN (like Amazon S3 or CloudFront) and update the URL in source files.
+[ ] Convert css fonts to base64 (postcss-font-magician & postcss-inline-base64 or postcss-base64, postcss-url, fontmin, webfont, fontoptim, postcss-url, postcss-font-magician?):
+    [ ] Copy node_modules font to destination and update reference in source css OR [ ] Convert scss source file to base64?
 [ ] Set up automated testing and use git hooks and process.exit() to run them:
     [ ] Run node css / visual screenshot regression tests (gemini? or phantomcss/slimerjs?) (integrates with BrowserStack? or cloud based testing tool?)
     [ ] Unit testing (Mocha, Jasmine, QUnit)